-GUIDANCE ON SAFELY RE-OPENING YOUR BUSINESS FOLLOWING A CORONAVIRUS LOCKDOWN
+GUIDANCE ON SAFELY RE-OPENING YOUR BUSINESS DURING CORONAVIRUS

-This guidance sets out practical steps that should be considered when planning on how to re-open your business following a Government lockdown, whilst still safeguarding staff and others against Coronavirus.
-However, as we have not been able to visit your premises, we are unable to make explicit recommendations.
+Many businesses are starting to re-open, with many more doing so as and when Government guidelines allow that to happen.
+This guidance sets out practical steps that should be considered when planning on how best to do this, whilst still safeguarding staff and others against Coronavirus.
+As we have not been able to visit your premises we are unable to make explicit recommendations.

-WORK FROM HOME, IF YOU CAN
+1. WORK FROM HOME, IF YOU CAN